emmaglorypraise/100rustprojects/notes/prime_number_checker.md

 ## Notes
 Added extra features including:
-Acertain if it is a prime number and find all the prime number up to that number
+Acertain if it is a prime number and find all the prime number up to that number ** To do: Find prime factor of a given number